Need a Car Accident Lawyer in Lithonia, Georgia?

 What Do You Do After a Car Accident in Lithonia?

 The events immediately following a car crash are some of the most important steps you can take.
 Understandably, an accident can leave you in a daze or panicked.
-Our car accident lawyers in Lithonia recommend following these 7 steps:
+Our law office in Lithonia recommends following these 7 steps:

 - The first thing you should do is call emergency services.
 You don’t know if the other person has injuries.
 Plus, you have yet to assess yourself to see the extent of your injuries.
 Some injuries are not immediate and can arise hours or days later.
 Dial 9-1-1 to get an ambulance out to the scene of the car crash as soon as possible.